25-30 Alliance: 2015 Parliament

-The 25-30 Alliance obtained 14 seats in the 2015 Egyptian parliamentary election.
+The 25-30 Alliance obtained roughly 30 seats in the 2015 Egyptian parliamentary election, though the number of seats held by the alliance decreased to 14 by 2018.

 On 14 February 2019, 25-30 Alliance member of parliament Ahmed Tantawi was one of the 16 members who voted against the parliamentary motion for amending the Egyptian constitution that led to the 2019 Egyptian constitutional referendum in April 2019.
 The motion was supported by 485 members.

+2020 Parliament

+The size of the alliance decreased further by 2020, with only two members (Diaa El-Din Dawood and Ahmed el-Sharkawy) regaining their seats.